section-engineering-education/engineering-education/content/articles/machine-learning-for-audio-classification/index.md

 A better definition of sound is that it's a vibration that propagates as an acoustic wave.
 Unique properties of sound include frequencies, speed, amplitude, and direction.
 When talking about the primary usage of machine learning in this domain, only frequency and amplitude are the essential features.

 Sound waves can often be simplified to sinusoidal waves.
-A sinusoidal wave shows us how the amplitude of a variable change with time.
+A sinusoidal wave shows us how the amplitude of a variable changes with time.

 To capture sound into its electronic representation, we use a microphone.